antiparticle25/genomic_data_solutions/README.md

 - **Optimized Resource Allocation**
   Equip business representatives with actionable insights, such as expenditure trends, competitor activity, and institution profiles, to prepare for client meetings.
 Enhance efficiency by directing resources to high-impact clients, subjects, or regions.

-- **Competitor and Collaboration Analysis**
-  Gain insights into competitors dominating specific sequencing niches and identify opportunities for collaboration with underrepresented or underserved institutions.

 ## Future Enhancements